expo/expo/docs/versions/v31.0.0/react-native/layout-props.md

 ### `aspectRatio`

-Aspect ratio control the size of the undefined dimension of a node.
-Aspect ratio is a non-standard property only available in react native and not CSS.
+Aspect ratio controls the size of the undefined dimension of a node.
+Aspect ratio is a non-standard property only available in React Native and not CSS.

-* On a node with a set width/height aspect ratio control the size of the unset dimension
+* On a node with a set width/height aspect ratio controls the size of the unset dimension
 * On a node with a set flex basis aspect ratio controls the size of the node in the cross axis if unset
 * On a node with a measure function aspect ratio works as though the measure function measures the flex basis
 * On a node with flex grow/shrink aspect ratio controls the size of the node in the cross axis if unset